Thanks to Carrie Melissa Jones and Erica McGillivray for their contributions to the CMX Community Measurement Model.

 - What content and programming performs best?

 - Are the engagement levels of our community increasing or decreasing as a result of this programming?

 - To what extent is the community helping us to accomplish our business objective?

 Obviously, you can go a lot more in depth into all this.
 You can get into A/B testing of content and programming and make your tracker extremely sophisticated.
 You can experiment with different new member onboarding flows as a new piece of content to see how that affects community engagement and track those efforts.
 You can get much more detailed around community engagement to measure very specific drop-off rates and re-engage members with new content.
 You can measure your community’s health by regularly surveying members’ sense of belonging.
 You can create multiple measures of business success like NPS, customer satisfaction, and more.

 Hopefully this is a good, simple jump-off point for you to explore the world of community measurement.

-And if you’d like to dig in deeper, you should join in the next CMX Training class where we go much more in depth and help you apply this model to your work.
+And if you’d like to dig in deeper, you should join in the next CMX Academy class where we go much more in depth and help you apply this model to your work.
 We’ve already worked with hundreds of students to put together their community measurement strategies.
 It doesn’t have to be overly complicated.
 Promise.